aditya123473892/wagtail/StreamField-blocks-API.md

 ### html_declarations(self)

 Returns a (possibly empty) string of HTML.
 This HTML will be included on the edit page - ONCE per block definition, regardless of how many occurrences of the block there are on the page - and it will appear in a non-specific place on the page.
 Any element IDs within this block of HTML must be prefixed by the block definition's definition prefix; this is a unique string that is assigned to the block definition on creation, by the base `Block` class, and is accessible as `self.definition_prefix`.
+(Note that this is distinct from any prefixes that may be passed to `render_form`; those ones have to be unique for each time the block is repeated in the HTML, whereas definition_prefix is constant throughout the lifetime of the block definition object.)

 Typically this will be used to define snippets of HTML within `<script type="text/x-template"></script>` blocks, for our Javascript code to work with.
 For example, our shopping list block type might define this snippet to be dynamically inserted when you click the 'add new' button: